bugadani/Minty/docs/for_designers.md

 is preserved outside tags.

 In some situations however, you may want to manually tell Minty to remove whitespaces around tags to make the HTML output nicer.
-This can be done by putting a `-` sign after the opening, and/or before the closing delimiter to trim whitespaces before and/or after the tag.
+This can be done using the whitespace control tag delimiters (`{-` and `-}` by default), which trim whitespaces before and/or after the tag.

+Also, an environment option is available to control whether Minty should automatically remove the first newline character after each tag.

 Example: